-The mission of the Collier County Public School Health Program is to help provide students with opportunities to develop and enhance life skills necessary to make sound decisions and take positive action for healthy living.
+The mission of the Collier County Public School's Health Education Program is to help provide students with opportunities to develop and enhance life skills necessary to make sound decisions and take positive action for healthy living.

 Our Health Education Program Learning Goals are taught at grade level: